 Tuesday August 1, 2017, we set sail for The Channel on the third By the Ocean we Unite sailing expedition for cleaner oceans.
-Together with filmmakers, scientists and impact makers from around the globe we conduct scientific research, increase global awareness and activate people, organizations and governments to work on solutions for our global plastic problem.
+Together with filmmakers, scientists and impact makers from around the globe we conducted scientific research, increased global awareness and activated people, organizations and governments to work on solutions for our global plastic problem.

 Checkout this page for details on our scientific research, pictures, videos, collaborations, visits and all you need to know about the expedition.

 Did you know that The United Nations has designated 2017 as the International Year of Sustainable Tourism for Development?